 The cover sheet shall contain the project name, number, contractor’s name, name of the responsible person, dates for which the pay request covers, and total dollar amounts (sum of all pay items) for: total to date, previously paid, and total current.
 The percent complete shall be provided in terms of elapsed time and also in terms of cumulative dollars requested to date for pay item work vs. the total project cost, exclusive of mobilization.

-Three (3) fully executed original copies of the Application and Certificate for Payment and Continuation Sheet forms.
+One (1) fully executed copies of the Application and Certificate for Payment and Continuation Sheet forms.
+Pay Applications may be emailed to engineering@biloxi.ms.us.

-One (1) original copy of the Contractor’s Affidavit of Payment of Debts and Claims.
+One (1) copy of the Contractor’s Affidavit of Payment of Debts and Claims.

+.

+.

-One (1) original copy of the Contractor’s Affidavit of Release of Liens.
+One (1) copy of the Contractor’s Affidavit of Final Payment of Debts and Claims (as applicable for Final Payment).

-One (1) original copy of the Contractor’s Partial Release of Liens.

-One (1) original copy of the Consent of Surety to Final Payment (as applicable for Final Payment).
+One (1) copy of the Consent of Surety to Final Payment (as applicable for Final Payment).

-One (1) original current insurance certificate.
+One (1) current insurance certificate.

-One (1) original copy of letter indicating whether or not a time extension is being requested.
+One (1) copy of letter indicating whether or not a time extension is being requested.

 One (1) copy of the Stormwater Erosion & Sediment Control Inspection Form(s) for the pay request period.

-Copies of the forms required in items f, g, h, i and j as noted above are included at the end of this section along with an Application and Payment Checklist.
+Copies of these forms required above are included at the end of this section along with an Application and Payment Checklist.

 An updated progress schedule and a set of “red-lined” drawings (if required) shall be delivered to the OWNER with each pay request.
 The “red-lined” drawings shall show any field changes including changes to the approved stormwater pollution prevention plan (SWPPP) that have occurred up to that point.
 If no field changes have occurred, red-lined drawings may be omitted from the estimate documentation, but a declaration statement noting that no field changes occurring during this pay period shall accompany the estimate.
 Failure to submit an up to date progress schedule and “red-lined” drawings (if required) will delay processing of pay estimates in a timely manner.